NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 > [!Warning]
 > NuGet.org does not accept signed packages yet.
-You can use signed packages for packages distributed in private feeds.
+You can sign packages for publishing in custom feeds.

 ## How to sign a package